 Does 5G Use More Battery Than LTE?

 Yes, 5G utilizes more battery than battery than LTE — for now.
 In five years, that probably won't be the case.
-This is another reason why Apple hasn't released a 5G iPhone yet.
-The battery technology simply isn't there yet.
+This is another reason why Apple didn't rush to release a 5G phone.

 Before diving in too deep, we want to be clear that we wouldn’t shy away from a 5G-enabled smartphone out of a concern over battery life.
 Except in rare cases where extremely high bandwidth is required for extended periods of time, most people probably won't notice a difference.